 Even if you have a disability that prevents you from working, you can’t qualify for SSD unless you have worked enough under Social Security.
 The SSA determines this through “work credits” You earn work credits in several ways:

 - You obtain work credits based on a certain amount of wages you’ve made.

 - The dollar amount changes slightly from year to year.

 - You can earn up to four work credits per year.

-Most people need to have 40 work credits with 20 of those credits earned in the last 10 years (ending with the year you became disabled).
+Most people need 40 work credits, with 20 of those credits earned in the last 10 years ending with the year you became disabled.
 For most people, this means they will not need to have worked much in the past 10 years to qualify.

-If you were disabled before age 61, you will typically qualify with fewer credits the younger you are.
+If you were disabled before age 61, you would typically qualify with fewer credits the younger you are.
 For example, those disabled between the ages of 31 and 42 will only need 20 years and five years of work to qualify.
-To learn more about specific work credit requirements, see the SSA’s How You Earn Credits document.

-You must have a total disability to qualify for Social Security Disability benefits.
+You must have a total disability to qualify for SSD benefits.
 This means:

 - You can’t do work that you were doing before your disability.